Prostate Artery Embolization (PAE) in Los Angeles

 How Successful is Prostate Artery Embolization?

-Roughly 75%-80% of men who undergo prostate artery embolization report satisfactory symptom improvement.
-Current data indicates that prostate artery embolization lasts for 3-4 years [1], but prostate artery embolization is a relatively new procedure, and this data has been questioned for being representative of early, disparate procedure techniques [4].
+Of the men who undergo prostate artery embolization, roughly 75%-80% report satisfactory symptom improvement.
+Current data indicates that prostate artery embolization lasts for 3-4 years [1], but prostate artery embolization is a relatively new procedure, and this data has been questioned for being representative of early, disparate procedure techniques [3].
 Efforts have been made to optimize and standardize the procedure, which many operators believe has helped to increase its durability.
 Empirical data on this claim is pending.

 Prostate Artery Embolization Procedure: What to Expect

-Immediately after the procedure, you will be monitored for any complications until it is deemed safe for you to go home.
+Immediately after the prostate artery embolization procedure, you will be monitored for any complications until it is deemed safe for you to go home.
 Because prostate artery embolization is an outpatient procedure, you will go home on the same day as your procedure.

 PAE results may not be immediate, as it takes time for the prostate to shrink.
 Some patients begin to experience relief within days of the procedure, but symptomatic changes are typically noticeable within 1-2 months.
 Symptoms continue to improve up to 6 months after the procedure.